sql-bi/docs/_mydocs/dax-internals/user-defined-functions/model-dependency.md

 order:      /05
 ---

-A UDF is **model-dependent** when its body references model objects directly — tables, columns, measures, or calendars — by name.
+A UDF is **model-dependent** when its body references model objects directly (tables, columns, measures, or calendars) by name.
 It is **model-independent** when all such references arrive exclusively through parameters, making the function portable across semantic models without modification.

 ## Hidden dependencies